dftbplus/dftbplus/INSTALL.rst

       cp sys/make.x86_64-linux-gnu make.arch

 * Adjust the settings in `make.arch` according to your system.
+Note that there are often separate settings in `make.arch` for compiling with and without MPI.
+The code is also usually compiled with openMP enabled.

 * Open the file `make.config` and check the configuration options set there.
 In this file binary choices are defined as either 0 (false) or 1 (true).